pablovarela/terraform-provider-slack/docs/data-sources/user.md

 page_title: "Slack: slack_user"
 ---

-# change_inventory_item Data Source
+# slack_user Data Source

-Use this data source to get information about an inventory item for use in other resources.
+Use this data source to get information about a user for use in other resources.

 ## Example Usage